 In the 21st century, becoming a plumber involves far more than unclogging a home drain.
 Dealing with building firm plumbing structures in commercial, residential, and industrial areas plumbing offers a stable career with good pay.
 This article discusses the journey to becoming a certified plumber in Pennsylvania that will help you land in the plumbing or pipe fitters job in the best industries.

-To work as a plumber in Pennsylvania, you need to obtain a plumbing license.
+To work as a plumber in Pennsylvania, you must obtain a plumbing license.
 You can procure the plumbing license as either Journeyman or as a Master Plumber.
-Journeyman plumbers carry out a variety of plumbing jobs that include pipe repairs and modifications and fixture installation.
-While master plumbers are capable of installing, constructing, designing, modifying the pipes and fixtures.
+Journeyman plumbers carry out a variety of plumbing jobs that include pipe repairs, modifications, and fixture installation.
+At the same time, master plumbers can install, construct, design, and modify the pipes and fixtures.

 Plumbing apprenticeships have massive demands.
 To be eligible for a journeyman license, you must:

-You may also be requested to submit a Pennsylvania driver’s license, US citizenship and appear for an entrance exam.
+You may also be requested to submit a Pennsylvania driver’s license and US citizenship and appear for an entrance exam.